nightroman/FarNet/RightWords/Readme.txt

 Experimental, with known caveats, highlighting of misspelled words in the editor.
 This mode is turned on/off by the module menu command [Highlighting].

-CAVEATS: Highlighting works fine (AFAIK) if there is the Colorer plugin and there are no other color plugins.
-Without Colorer it works fine only if the text is not being modified.
-With other editor color plugins it is not tried.

 Highlighting color is black on red and it is not yet configurable.

 1.0.6